NLnetLabs/unbound/doc/unbound.conf.rst

 @@UAHL@unbound.conf@tls-system-cert@@: *<yes or no>*
-    This the same attribute as the
+    This the same as the
-    :ref:`tls-win-cert<unbound.conf.tls-win-cert>` attribute, under a
+    :ref:`tls-win-cert<unbound.conf.tls-win-cert>` option, under a
     different name.
     Because it is not windows specific.